FLVS Global Instructional, Refund & Privacy Policies

 Standard semester pace in most FLVS Global School courses is 18 weeks to complete; while some courses may have a different standard pace, every course has its own unique pace chart to guide students and parents to success in the course.
 Students whose enrollment in their course segment exceeds an appropriate and agreed upon pace for learning and retaining course material (as determined by the course pace chart and instructor) will be contacted and offered help.
 Students who do not respond to teacher-led interventions by regularly submitting course assessments, as indicated through those interventions, will be withdrawn.
 Instructional Leadership may exercise discretion in varying from this policy in certain student situations and as needed in courses associated with state or AP assessments.

-Withdrawals during the first 28 days of a course enrollment will result in a grade of W on a student’s transcript.
+Withdrawals during the first 14 days of a course enrollment will result in a grade of W on a student’s record.
 Thereafter, withdrawals are processed as WP for students who are earning a passing grade (59.5% or above, overall) at the time of withdrawal and as WF for students who are earning a failing grade (59.4% or below, overall) at the time of withdrawal.
-All final grades and withdrawals are sent to the student’s school of record.

 As part of FLVS Global School’s commitment to mastery learning as a process, students who choose to remediate material to gain additional understanding will have the option to re-attempt a formative assessment in their course.
 Formative assessments in a course may include: worksheets, written compositions, lab reports, short answer paragraphs, essays, book responses, graded discussion board posts, and other assessments that require teacher evaluation of the student’s work.
 While infrequent situational deviation may occur at an Instructional Leader’s discretion, FLVS Global School limits the number of total attempts to three on the formative assessments mentioned above.
 Summative assessment submissions will be limited to one.
 Exceptions may be made in certain situations if determined appropriate by the instructional team.